rixiobarrios/rock-paper-scissors/README.md

 ## Features

-Rock Paper Scissors is currently at the Silver Level features functionality.
+**Rock Paper Scissors** is currently at the **Silver** Level features functionality.

+-   3 buttons pick the 3 options
+-   2 images\*\* reflect choices made by both player and computer
--   Scoreboard tops after _3 wins_
+-   Scoreboard tops after 3 wins
 -   Try again and play again buttons to restart the game
--   Three buttons pick the three options
--   2 images change to reflect choices

 ## User Story